 Urban and rural settings produce different stimuli:

 Dogs often respond to high-pitched sounds that mimic pack communication.
-Environmental sensitivity can amplify this behavior, especially in senior or anxious dogs.
+Environmental sensitivity can amplify this behaviour, especially in senior or anxious dogs.

 Sudden or unusual nighttime howling may signal health issues: